ghms28/italy-intangibles/README.md

 3. We then plotted the total intangible and total tangible investments of these selected countries, set the base to 1999, and observed the chart below, which shows that the growth in intangible investment is more than the growth in tangibles.
 ![00-Intangible and tangible investment growth yearly](figures/00-intangible_tangible_growth_eu_yearly.png)

-4. We then plotted the total intangible and total tangible investments of Italy, set the base to 1999, and observed the chart below, which shows that the growth in intangible investment has been steady and it surpassed the investement growth of tangibles after 2009.
-But it is worth noting that the dip in 2020 may correspond to covid-19, and also Italy has put more investemnt in both tangible and intangible since then, but investment in intangibles were more signifant.
+4. We then plotted the total intangible and total tangible investments of Italy, set the base to 1999, and observed the chart below, which shows that the growth in intangible investment has been steady and it surpassed the investment growth of tangibles after 2009.
+But it is worth noting that the dip in 2020 may correspond to covid-19, and also Italy has put more investment in both tangible and intangible since then, but investment in intangibles were more significant.
 ![00.1-Intangible and tangible investment growth yearly in Italy](figures/00.1-intangible_tangible_growth_it_yearly.png)

 5. Then, we of course converted the amount of investments of those countries that do not use the Euro to Euro based on the official data from ECB (European Central Bank), which was from 1999 onwards.
 So, because of that, we used the data from the year 1999.